-My solution to making an affordable coffee table?
-Pallets!
-Get all the details on this DIY Pallet Table in today’s post…
+Our solution to making an affordable coffee table?
+Wood pallets!
+Get all the details on this DIY Pallet Coffee Table.

-Is it just me or is there something wrong with the fact that you can buy a sofa for the equivalent price as some coffee tables?
+Is it just us or is there something wrong with the fact that you can buy a sofa for the equivalent price as some coffee tables?

-Maybe it’s my student/newlywed budget talking, but I think that’s a little insane.
-I mean, it’s a table… that most people accidentally decorate with water rings and spilled milk.
+Maybe it’s our student and newlywed budget talking, but we think that’s a little insane.
+It’s a table… that most people accidentally decorate with water rings and spilled milk.

-Conveniently enough, there happens to be a guy that lives in my apartment complex that uses pallets for transporting grass, and also for selling at a whopping $3 a pop.
+Conveniently enough, there is guy that lives in our apartment complex that uses pallets for transporting grass.
+And he so happens to sell wood pallets at a whopping $3 a pop.

-To no surprise, my friend Erin and I have been scheming up ideas for all of the (almost) free furniture we can make ever since.
+To no surprise, our friend Erin and I have been scheming up ideas for all of the (almost) free furniture we can make ever since.

-First up, a coffee table that won’t cost me my wedding ring…
+First up, a beautiful coffee table that won’t cost as much as our wedding ring…

-Materials and Tools Needed To Make A DIY Pallet Table
+Materials and Tools Needed to Make a DIY Wood Pallet Coffee Table

 Fine and coarse sandpaper

 Stairwell posts or wooden legs of your choice — Cut to the desired height.
 We opted for wood legs for a rustic coffee table.
 But if you want a more modern or industrial style look, opt for metal legs.

 Drill and bit